OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 CHILDREN

-When Yahoo has knowledge that a child under age 13 is attempting to register with Yahoo, we ask the child to have a parent or guardian create a Yahoo Family Account to obtain parental permission.
+With parental permission, a child under age 13 might have a Yahoo Family Account.
 Visit Children's Privacy &.
 Family Accounts to learn more about children’s privacy on Yahoo.

 Return to top